KushSheth15/blog-post-task/README.md

 ## Overview

 This project is a blog management system that allows users to manage blog posts with various features.
 It includes user authentication, CRUD operations, pagination, image uploads, search functionality, comments, and likes.
-The system is built using Node.js, Express, and MongoDB.
+The system is built using Node.js, Express, and Postgresql and Sequelize ORM.

 ## Features